 Prerequisite: Must be taken concurrently with ED422 or ED424.
 A study of classroom management techniques and research related to effective management of the elementary classroom-learning environment, student behavior, and classroom resources.
+Participation in an elementary classroom is required.
 Three hours of lecture or equivalent.

-ED413: The Middle School 3 cr.
+ED413: The Middle School

 Prerequisites: ED201 and PSYC206, or consent of the department.
 A study of principles, practices, trends and issues in curriculum and instruction in schools serving early adolescent learners.
-Fifteen hours of participation in a middle school classroom are required.
+Participation in a secondary classroom is required.
 Three hours of lecture.